-The new bill passed into law will allow officials to revoke visas and/or not issue visas to those residing or visiting the nation if evidence suggests they support a Palestinian state.
+The new bill passed into law and will allow officials to revoke visas and/or not issue visas to those residing or visiting the nation, if evidence suggests they support a Palestinian state.

 One targeted movement is the Boycott, Divestment and Sanctions movement which has campaigned for global boycotts of Israel until they withdraw from Palestinian territories.
 However, any individual calling for a boycott publicly will not be granted a visa under the new laws.

 The new law has drawn criticism from Americans for Peace Now (APN) as an assault on “civil liberty” and “freedom of expression.”